3lvis/3lvis-site-old/_posts/2015-06-01-hello-world.markdown

 categories: general journal
 ---

-After following [Ash Furrow's](https://twitter.com/ashfurrow) talk on Teaching and Learning I decided to try again this blogging thing.
+Following [Ash Furrow's](https://twitter.com/ashfurrow) talk on Teaching and Learning I decided to try again this blogging thing.
 I think it's pretty important to not feel that something is to simple or too silly.

 You can find the slides of his talk here: